dwillis/wbb/ncaa/extraction_prompt.md

 # Prompt: Extract Career History and Education from Coach Biographies

-Given coach biography text, extract structured data for career positions and education history.
+Given coach biography text, extract structured data for career positions, education and playing career history.

 ## Output Format

-For each coach, create only a valid JSON object with two arrays:
+For each coach, create only a valid JSON object with three arrays:

 ### 1. positions array
 Each position object should contain: